 Life-saving flights and care

 Andre, 5 years old, was flown directly to Children’s Medical Center Dallas.
-Trauma surgeon Barry Hicks, M.D., received the child in the Emergency Room.
+Barry Hicks, M.D., Pediatric Surgeon at Children's Health℠ and Professor at UT Southwestern, received the child in the emergency room.
 He had bi-lateral femur fractures and was at risk for losing blood.

 “In a situation like this, first, you must have a caring heart toward the child,” says Margie.
 “Then, you must be able to manage the child’s care to the best of your knowledge, because you might not have all the details at that moment.
 You use your tools and resources to provide the best possible care at a critical time.”

-When Caleb arrived at the Emergency Room, pediatric neurosurgeon Bradley Weprin, M.D., knew he had to act fast to save the young child’s life.
+When Caleb arrived at the emergency room, Bradley Weprin, M.D., Pediatric Neurosurgeon at Children's Health and Associate Professor at UT Southwestern, knew he had to act fast to save the young child’s life.
 Caleb had an epidural hematoma, or bleeding on the brain – and the team rushed him into surgery.
-Dr. Weprin, assisted by Angela Price, M.D., performed a craniectomy to evacuate the blood clot and stop the source of bleeding, and the trauma surgeon checked for any other internal bleeding.
+Dr. Weprin, assisted by Angela Price, M.D., Pediatric Neurosurgeon at Children’s Health and Assistant Professor at UT Southwestern, performed a craniectomy to evacuate the blood clot and stop the source of bleeding, and the trauma surgeon checked for any other internal bleeding.

 “Every second is precious when you’re working with a traumatic brain injury, especially in a child that young,” says Dr. Weprin.
 “It truly takes a team who works seamlessly together to make a surgery and subsequent care successful.
 I can say that there is no other place that I would want my own children cared for.”